project-imprimis/libprimis/doc/engine.md

 such that the texture tiles in sync with the cube grid.
 Exceptions where other scales may be appropriate include instances where 3/2 scaling is desired for a 3 cube wide area or organic textures which are not intended to noticibly tile.

+#### `texscroll <x> <y>`, `vscroll <x> <y>`: time-varying translational offset

+`scroll` causes the texture to take on a linear time-varying offset such that the texture appears to move with respect to the surface it is applied to.
+The scale for this scrolling effect is such that `scroll 1` is 1 texture per second;
+this is usually too large for common scrolling objects (like banners or conveyor belts) and as such fractional values here are most commonly employed.